 If you’re one of those seeking admission into the University to further your studies, in addition to the required WAEC subjects combination for Information and Communication Technology, you are expected to have;

-These are the list of Universities offering Information and Communication Technology in Nigeria
+List of Universities offering Information and Communication Technology (ICT) in Nigeria

 - Afe Babalola University, Ado-Ekiti – Ekiti State